Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Experiments

-In many real-world scenarios, the given or estimated class priors may deviate from the ground-truth values.
-We investigated the influence of inaccurate class priors on the classification performance of CONU.
-Specifically, let $\bar{\pi}_{k}=\epsilon_{k}\pi_{k}$ denote the corrupted class prior probability for the $k$-th class where $\epsilon_{k}$ is sampled from a normal distribution $\mathcal{N}(1, \sigma^2)$.
+\paragraph{Comparison between different instantiations of SCARCE.}In Theorem~\ref{ure_cce}, any multi-class loss function can be used to instantiate $\mathcal{L}$.
+Therefore, we also investigated the classification performance of the cross-entropy loss~(CCE).
+Furthermore, we adopted the risk-correction approach to mitigate overfitting problems.
+We also included another instantiation of the meta-algorithm in Section~\ref{nu_analysis}.
+We used VPU~\citep{chen2020variational} as the PU learning approach.
+For a fair comparison, we did not use the mixup loss.
+We compared them with the default instantiation of SCARCE, i.e. the OVR loss, and Figure~\ref{sensitivity}~(a) shows the experimental results.
+We generated complementary labels with the uniform distribution assumption and used LeNet as the model architecture.
+We can observe that the OVR loss outperforms CCE and VPU.
+We conjecture that the inferior performance of CCE may be related to its unboundedness~\citep{ghosh2017robust,zhang2018generalized,wei2023mitigating}. \paragraph{Sensitivity analysis.}We investigated the influence of inaccurate class priors on the classification performance of SCARCE.
+Specifically, let $\bar{\pi}_{k}=\xi_{k}\pi_{k}$ denote the corrupted class prior probability for the $k$-th class where $\xi_{k}$ is sampled from a normal distribution $\mathcal{N}(1, \sigma^2)$.
 We further normalized the obtained corrupted class priors to ensure that they sum up to one.
-Figure~\ref{sensitivity} shows the classification performance given inaccurate class priors on three datasets using the uniform generation process and LeNet as the model architecture.
-From Figure~\ref{sensitivity}, we can see that the performance is still satisfactory with small perturbations of the class priors.
+Figure~\ref{sensitivity}~(b) shows the classification performance given inaccurate class priors using the uniform generation process and LeNet as the model architecture.
+From Figure~\ref{sensitivity}~(b), we can see that the performance is still satisfactory with small perturbations of the class priors.
 However, the performance will degenerate if the class priors deviate too much from the ground-truth values.
-Therefore, it is important to obtain accurate class priors to ensure satisfactory performance.